RechieKho/wrechie/docs/getting_started.md

 # hello_world.wren
 System.print("Hello world!")
 ```
-Save it in `hello_world.wren` and run the script by calling `wrench hello_world.wren`.
+Save it in `hello_world.wren` and run the script by calling `wrechie hello_world.wren`.

-> **NOTE**: If you haven't put `wrench` onto your `PATH` environment variable, then you should give the full path of `wrench` to the terminal, such as `path/to/wrench hello_world.wren`
+> **NOTE**: If you haven't put `wrechie` onto your `PATH` environment variable, then you should give the full path of `wrechie` to the terminal, such as `path/to/wrechie hello_world.wren`

 And you run your first script!
 Yay!
 It is *advisable* to read about the [wren] scripting language before going any futher as we won't be discussing about about to code in [wren].

 ## Importing stuff
 Importing is cool in general as it makes your project modular.
-There are two type of import in `wrench`:
+There are two type of import in `wrechie`:

 - Relative import
 - Package import